Defense in insects: Chemical defenses

-Classification

-Gullan and Cranston have divided chemical defenses into two classes.
+Chemical defenses fall into two classes.
 Class I chemicals irritate, injure, poison, or drug individual predators.
 They can be further separated into immediate or delayed substances, depending on the amount of time it takes to feel their effects.
 Immediate substances are encountered topographically when a predator handles the insect while delayed chemicals, which are generally contained within the insect's tissues, induce vomiting and blistering.
-Class I chemicals include bufadienolides, cantharidin, cyanides, cardenolides, and alkaloids, all of which have greater effects on vertebrates than on other arthropods.
-The most frequently encountered defensive compounds in insects are alkaloids.
 Class II chemicals are essentially harmless.
 They stimulate scent and taste receptors so as to discourage feeding.
-They tend to have low molecular weight and are volatile and reactive, including acids, aldehydes, aromatic ketones, quinones, and terpenes.
+They are volatile and reactive, including acids, aldehydes, aromatic ketones, quinones, and terpenes.
 Furthermore, they may be aposematic, indicating through odors the presence of chemical defenses.
-The two different classes are not mutually exclusive, and insects may use combinations of the two.
+Insects may use combinations of the two.

 Pasteels, Grégoire, and Rowell-Rahier grouped chemical defenses into three types: compounds that are truly poisonous, those that restrict movement, and those that repel predators.
 True poisons, essentially Class I compounds, interfere with specific physiological processes or act at certain sites.
-Repellents are similar to those classified under Class II as they irritate the chemical sensitivity of predators.
+Repellents irritate the chemical sensitivity of predators.
 Impairment of movement and sense organs is achieved through sticky, slimy, or entangling secretions that act mechanically rather than chemically.
 This last grouping of chemicals has both Class I and Class II properties.
-Again, these three categories are not mutually exclusive, as some chemicals can have multiple effects.
+Some chemicals can have multiple effects.